-Feeling scared, anxious, on edge, sad, energy-less or feeling bad about ourselves or unable to cope happens to most people from time to time.
+Feeling scared, anxious, sad or unable to cope happens to most people from time to time.
 Sometimes the really tough stuff passes and people look back and wonder how they ever made it through – but they did!
-Talking problems through with someone can really help a person to feel better and make a plan to handle hard times, get stronger and move on up.
+Talking problems through with someone can really help a person to feel better and make a plan to handle hard times.

-There are lots of experiences and events that can affect our emotional well-being in the short or long term –
+There are lots of experiences and events that can affect our emotional well-being in the short or long term, such as:

 - bullying or abuse